chuchuroth/Huawei/chatGPT.md

 **Interview Self-Introduction (Full Story)**

-Good morning, and thank you very much for this opportunity.
-My name is Chuchu Xu.
-I’m an MSc Mechatronics graduate from the Karlsruhe Institute of Technology, and I’ve lived and worked in Germany for more than eight years.
+so I’ve lived and worked in Germany for more than eight years.
 As of 2025, I’ve also become a German citizen, so I feel deeply rooted in Europe both personally and professionally.

 of course I am a technical person so my main role is engineer, and I have done tons of technical work, (...项目介绍 )